The Documentary Blueprint: A Timeline of Observation vs. Direction

 • Mode: Pure Observation

 • Your Job: Celebrate.
 Forget the photography.
-By this point in the day, most of your guests will have forgotten I’m a "vendor" and will treat me like a guest with a very high-end camera.
+By this point in the day, most of your guests will have forgotten I’m a vendor and will treat me like another guest with a high-end camera.

 Return to FAQ